DanielEduardoLopez/DEVF-DeepLearning/README.md

 classifier.add(Dropout(0.2))
 classifier.add(Dense(units = 1, activation = "sigmoid"))
 ```

+Please refer to the <a href="https://github.com/DanielEduardoLopez/DEVF-DeepLearning/blob/main/FinalProject_RabbitClassifier_CNN.ipynb"> Jupyter notebook</a> for all the details.

 ### **3. Data Augmentation**
 An original training dataset of 200 pictures and 200 pictures of ducks was used.
 The pictures were retrieved from the internet.
 On the other hand, testing sets of 40 pictures were used by each category.